-However, our study showed that despite the discordance between assessments on an individual basis, the three methods (PRO, clinical and photographs) generated similar estimates of relative treatment effects on NTE within the trials [12, 14, 15].
-The discriminatory power of different assessments was equally good, in that PRO generated the same estimates of α/β value for NTE in START-A (around 3 Gy) as photographs and clinical assessments (data for α/β values of clinical assessments of NTEs previously published [14]).
+However, our study showed that despite the discordance between assessments on an individual basis, the three methods (PROMs, clinical and photographs) generated similar estimates of relative treatment effects on NTE within the trials [12, 14, 15].
+The discriminatory power of different assessments was equally good, in that PROMs generated the same estimates of α/β value for NTE in START-A (around 3 Gy) as photographs and clinical assessments (data for α/β values of clinical assessments of NTEs previously published [14]).
 From the trial outcome perspective, this consistency of treatment effects adds considerable weight to the overall interpretation and conclusions of the trial.
-However, the PRO reported here were selected from a large number of multidimensional items assessed as part of the START quality of life sub-study, most of which would not be expected to discriminate so clearly between the schedules in the START trials, but are of value in understanding the experience of treatment effects over time.
-The PRO items included in this analysis of concordance were those directly relevant to the hypothesis under test in the clinical trial, and therefore most likely to be sensitive to randomised differences in radiotherapy dose intensity.
-The PRO needed to have a recognisable relationship with the pathophysiology (atrophy, fibrosis) of NTE, broadly corresponding to clinical scoring of change in size (atrophy), shape and texture (oedema, fibrosis) of the breast and change in photographic breast appearance (atrophy, distortion/fibrosis).
+However, the PROMs reported here were selected from a large number of multidimensional items assessed as part of the START quality of life sub-study, most of which would not be expected to discriminate so clearly between the schedules in the START trials, but are of value in understanding the experience of treatment effects over time.
+The PROMs items included in this analysis of concordance were those directly relevant to the hypothesis under test in the clinical trial, and therefore most likely to be sensitive to randomised differences in radiotherapy dose intensity.
+The PROMs needed to have a recognisable relationship with the pathophysiology (atrophy, fibrosis) of NTE, broadly corresponding to clinical scoring of change in size (atrophy), shape and texture (oedema, fibrosis) of the breast and change in photographic breast appearance (atrophy, distortion/fibrosis).
 This is in contrast with other clinically relevant domains, such as physical and social functioning, that explore the impact on different aspects of quality of life [6, 16].